chrisdivyak/PieceOfCakeFramework/README.md

 <h3>What makes the kraken so special?</h3>

 This is a lightweight, commented, responsive framework that makes building responsive websites that much easier.
+Based on the boilerplate framework.

 <h3>What's included?</h3>